 Yahoo!
 Inc. (YHOO:US) named three new independent directors to its board after failing to reach a compromise with Third Point LLC, which is planning to wage a proxy fight to install its own slate of nominees.

 The new directors include former Fox Broadcasting Network Chairman Peter Liguori, American Express Co.
-(AXP) Chief Marketing Officer John Hayes, and Thomas McInerney, who is leaving as chief financial officer of IAC/InterActiveCorp (IACI), Yahoo said yesterday in a statement.
+(AXP:US) Chief Marketing Officer John Hayes, and Thomas McInerney, who is leaving as chief financial officer of IAC/InterActiveCorp (IACI:US), Yahoo said yesterday in a statement.

 Yahoo said the board offered to add one of Third Point’s nominees, Harry Wilson, and another member that both sides could agree to.
 Third Point Chief Executive Officer Daniel Loeb rejected the proposal and refused to back down from the dispute unless he himself was named a director, Yahoo said.
 Third Point said it was “disappointed” in yesterday’s move by Yahoo and would proceed with its proxy fight.

-Yahoo Chief Executive Officer Scott Thompson, who took charge in January from EBay Inc. (EBAY)’s PayPal unit, is shaking up the board amid mounting pressure from shareholders.
-The Sunnyvale, California-based company has irked investors in the past for turning down a $47.5 billion bid from Microsoft Corp. and losing market share to Google Inc. (GOOG) and Facebook Inc.
+Yahoo Chief Executive Officer Scott Thompson, who took charge in January from EBay Inc. (EBAY:US)’s PayPal unit, is shaking up the board amid mounting pressure from shareholders.
+The Sunnyvale, California-based company has irked investors in the past for turning down a $47.5 billion bid from Microsoft Corp. and losing market share to Google Inc. (GOOG:US) and Facebook Inc.